miki151/keeperrl_wiki/Dungeon/Advances.md

 ---
-title: Category:Advances
+title: Advances
-permalink: Category:Advances/
+permalink: Advances/
-redirect_to: /wiki/:Technologies/
+layout: wiki
 ---

 You should automatically be redirected to [:Technologies](/keeperrl_wiki/:Technologies/)